Make The Perfect Carrot Cake

 For the icing

-1. In a larger bowl, cream the butter and cream cheese together.
+1. In a large mixing bowl, cream the butter and cream cheese together until smooth.

 • How fine should I grate my carrots?
-I like to do half medium half fine but whatever grade you prefer is fine here (sorry for the unintentional puns)
+I like to do medium grate - it sometimes I will do half medium and half fine but whatever you prefer is fine here (sorry for the unintentional puns)

 Original recipe courtesy of Foodnetwork